ameksike/strapi-plugin-virtval/README.md

 ## Rendering multiple static values

+This component allows you to create multiple components to take advantage of a single server request for performance reasons.
+By doing this, you can include all the values in the frontend and dynamically create a list of components along with their respective values.
+In this case, it is necessary to specify the **Response Mapping** to ensure that each component correctly displays the corresponding value from the server response.

 The rendering of multiple static values involves defining static values for various attributes that will be represented as visual components.
 This allows for the predefined values to be visualized in a user interface.
 By setting these static values, developers can ensure that specific attributes are consistently displayed in a predetermined manner, facilitating a consistent and predictable user experience.
 This approach is particularly useful for displaying information that does not change frequently, such as labels, placeholders, or default text in forms and other UI elements.

 ![multi-remote-value](./doc/multi-static-value.jpg)